pataruco/bbc-api/README.md

-#BBC iPlayer code test
+#BBC iPlayer Code test

 ##What is it?

-The BBC iPlayer code test is a Node/Express app that uses the BBC API to:
+The BBC iPlayer Code test is a Node/Express app that uses the BBC API to:

 * List programme titles and images
 * Paginate through alphabet letters and numbers when there are more than 20 results